Camel Trek in East Gobi

 Day 3: Elst Area

-We will remain in the ger camp at Elst for another night and explore this wild area of rock formations, sands and grasses, growing up to two meters hight.
+We will remain in the ger camp at Elst for another night and explore this wild area of rock formations, sands and grasses, growing up to two meters high.
 There is also a small ephemeral (seasonal) lake, which sometimes has desert tadpole shrimps (Triops spp.), a relative of other tadpole shrimps found in the deserts of the Middle East and the southwestern United States.
-The surroundings are rich in petroglyphs and rock art, and we may come across Argali Sheep and Siberian Ibex as we explore this dramatic area.
+The surroundings are rich in petroglyphs and rock art, and we may come across Argali Sheep and Siberian Ibex as we explore this dramatic area

 Day 4: Camel Trek